 Celonis has succeeded in becoming a real market power in just a few years.
 While process mining has already arrived at many companies, automation is still in its infancy.
 With the acquisition of Make, Celonis is sending a clear signal: process automation is the future.
 This is worth a lot of money to Celonis.
 The takeover sum is said to be in the three-digit million range.

-This is how Celonis & Make create a comprehensive solution for processes: From analysis and visualisation to optimisation and automation, Celonis' customers now receive the complete package.
+This is how Celonis & Make create a comprehensive solution for processes: From analysis and visualization to optimization and automation, Celonis' customers now receive the complete package.
 A complete control of business processes is thus possible.
 However, there is still one hurdle to overcome: Bringing together the two target groups of the tech companies.
 Celonis is particularly committed to the large and largest companies: Customers like Deutsche Telekom, Lufthansa, Siemens or Uber trust in Celonis Execution Management System.
 Make, on the other hand, has built up a strong community of IT enthusiasts, developers and small and medium-sized enterprises.
 However, these companies have very different software requirements than large corporations.

 Cloud automation is reaching for new stars.
 This is because the relatively young technology is still missing the final step in the direction of large companies.
 This can be achieved by Celonis, which has already won over this very target group.
 In addition, Make is based on so-called cloud automation, which means that only software that is cloud-based can be connected there.
 This is a clear declaration of war in the direction of RPA, the competing technology.
 RPA or Robotic Process Automation enables individually developed automations for on-premise software.

 On the other hand, Celonis also sends a message to medium-sized companies: process mining is not only useful for large corporations.
-Medium-sized companies can also benefit from it and receive a comprehensive solution for optimising their own processes with Celonis & Make.
+Medium-sized companies can also benefit from it and receive a comprehensive solution for optimizing their own processes with Celonis & Make.
 However, it is currently more realistic that Make will approach the large companies than Celonis the smaller ones.

 Celonis has succeeded in what every takeover wants to achieve: improving the market position of both companies.
 Celonis and Make are not competitors, on the contrary.
 One technology cannot do without the other.
 This results in even more comprehensive possibilities to fully improve business processes and the growing industry of automation gains a major player.